Be Part of the Change: Volunteer Virtually

 BookShare provides opportunities for volunteers to scan and edit books and to describe images for people with dyslexia, blindness, cerebral palsy and other reading barriers.

-LibriVox.
-Record audio versions of public domain books.
+LibriVox is a site that allows volunteers to record audio versions of public domain books.

 Crisis Text Line.
 You will be trained to provide 24/7 support for those in crisis.
 The greatest needs are in the evenings.

 The American Corporate Partners AdvisorNet works with volunteers who can provide advice to veterans about career paths and goals.

 Provide Language and Writing Support